jraleman/open-libft/README.md

 ## About Open Libft <a name="about-libft"></a>

-open-libft is an open source library with over 200 functions.
+An open source library with over 200 functions.
 This library has been used throughout my academic career in [École 42 Silicon Valley](http://42.us.org).
 It incorporates very useful functions, including binary trees, linked lists, stacks, arrays, bit manipulation, and more.